+The following article provides an outline for Statement of Cash Flows.
 The cash flow statement is a statement showing the inflow and outflow of the funds during the given period.
-It reflects the cash movement in various particulars of balance sheet and income statement under operating activities, investing activities, and financial activities.
+It reflects the cash movement in various particulars of the balance sheet and income statement under operating activities, investing activities, and financial activities.

 Examples of Statement of Cash Flows

 Given below are examples of statement of cash flow:

 Below is the extract of the Cash Flow Statement of Apple Inc showing cash flow from operating activities:

 The above statement is prepared as per the indirect method.
 In the Indirect method, cash flow from operating activities is derived from the net income by adjusting non-cash expenses and other current assets and current liabilities components.